mwarning/KadNode/README.md

   * `announce` *id*[<i>:*port*</i>] [<i>*minutes*</i>]
     Announce that this instance is associated with identifier
     and an optional port.
 The default port is random (but not equal 0).
-    The announcement will happen only once unless a time
+    No *minutes* trigger a single announcement.
+Negative *minutes*
-    in minutes is given or -1 minutes for the entire runtime.
+    last for the entire runtime.
+Otherwise the lifetime is set *minutes* into the future.

   * `import` *addr*
     Send a ping to another KadNode instance to establish a connection.